-This document is a draft appropriate assessment of a Fisheries Natura Plan (FNP) for seed mussel in relation to Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) in the Irish Sea and the species and habitats (Qualifying interests; QIs) within those sites for which specific conservation objectives have been identified by the conservation authority (National Parks and Wildlife Service; NPWS).
-The fishery natura plan was drafted by the Bottom Grown Mussel Consultative Forum (BGMCF) and submitted for consideration to DAFM in May 2023.
-A screening assessment of the plan was completed in June 2023.
+This document is an appropriate assessment of a draft Fisheries Natura Plan (FNP) for seed mussel in relation to Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) in the Irish Sea and the species and habitats (Qualifying interests; QIs) within those sites for which specific conservation objectives have been identified by the conservation authority (National Parks and Wildlife Service; NPWS).
+The FNP was drafted by the Bottom Grown Mussel Consultative Forum (BGMCF) and submitted for consideration to DAFM in May 2023.
+A screening assessment of the draft FNP was completed in June 2023.
+A draft appropriate assessment was completed in July 2023 and a public consultation on the screening report, the draft FNP and the draft appropriate assessment was opened for a period of 4 weeks until August 14th.
 The relevant QIs which could not be screened in the screening assessment are as follows; Sandbanks slightly covered with water all the time within Blackwater Bank and Long Bank SAC; harbour and grey seal inside and outside Lambay Island SAC, harbour porpoise within and outside Rockabill to Dalkey SAC, common scoter inside and outside Dundalk Bay and The Raven SPA with respect to prey removal pressure and all QI species within The Raven, Dalkey Islands, Howth Head Coast, Irelands Eye, Lambay Island, Skerries Islands and Wicklow Head with respect to disturbance pressure.
 In combination pressures which could not be screened out include the potential effects of prey removal by the seed mussel fishery and indirectly by the razor clam fleet and the future disturbance effect from offshore renewable energy (ORE) (Figure 1, Table 1, 2).